 That’s alright, I got you!

-My friend Gabby Pinkerton & I teamed up to film not 1 but 2 videos giving you ten expert tips to grow your photography business in 2021.
+My friend Gabby Pinkerton & I teamed up to film not 1 but 2 videos giving you ten expert tips to grow your photography business.

 So let’s get started.

 Show your best work as your background photo.
 Showcasing your best work wherever you can add a picture helps to optimize your profile.

 Using keywords is just as important because keywords drive Pinterest.
 In the wedding industry, you have to be clear on who you are, what you do, and who you do it for.
 This is the way to stand out as there are a lot of wedding pros on Pinterest.

 Use a location keyword or a style keyword like Boho Weddings or Nashville Weddings.
 Take the time to go through your profile and optimize your bio, imagery, and the name of your profile.
 Your profile name should have your name and some other keywords that describe who you are, what you do, and who you do it for.

 Pinterest has recently created a new algorithm, which is basically a new automatic delivery and indexing of Pinterest images on the platform.
 So, as soon as you pin your pins to the platform, you should be delivered through the algorithm right to your ideal audience, as long as the keywords in the board that you pin it to are really relevant.
 However, it can take some time.

 So, relevancy is really important with your keywords and the boards that you are pinning to.
 Make sure your profile is really relevant to the audience you are trying to target.
 For example, if you are a vegan food blogger and you are trying to target boho wedding clients.
 It doesn’t connect as it is not relevant.